ShoaibDev69/CoinReach_Project/README.md

 - How to use Solidity programming language to write smart contracts for Ethereum blockchain.
 We used Solidity to write a smart contract that stores the transactions made by the user on the blockchain.

-- How to use Hardhat
+- How to use Hardhat to compile, deploy and test smart contracts on Ethereum blockchain.
+We used Hardhat to compile and deploy the smart contract on the local blockchain.